Th0rGarden/abracadabra-for-obsidian/README.md

 2. Open the command palette (Ctrl/Cmd + P) and run the command BRAT: Add a beta plugin for testing.

 3. Paste `https://github.com/Th0rGarden/abracadabra-for-obsidian` into the prompt, select "Latest version," and click "Add Plugin".

-💡 **Having trouble?** For more detailed instructions or troubleshooting tips, please refer to the [**full Installation guide**](https://th0rgarden.github.io/abracadabra-for-obsidian/#installation) in our documentation.

 ---

 <br/>

 ## Brief Settings Guide

 This is a quick summary; for a complete breakdown of every single option, please consult the exhaustive [**Settings Reference**](https://th0rgarden.github.io/abracadabra-for-obsidian/#settings-reference) in the official docs.

+### Global and plugin-specific layouts

+🔬 <strong>Per-Plugin Layout:</strong> Use the `Abracadabra ˅` menu to override the global layout.
+Hide a component just for that plugin, or drag and drop to reorder them.

+🌍 <strong>Global Layout:</strong> Define the master layout in Abracadabra's main settings.
+This default order and visibility applies to all plugins.

-- **🎨 Component Layout & Order:** Drag-and-drop to set the global default layout for all components.
+- **🎨 Component Layout & Order:** Set the global default layout for all components.

 - **🔧 General Settings:** Toggle settings search, auto-save for section states, and clear per-plugin overrides.

 - **🪟 Window Settings:** Set default position and dimensions for the pop-out window.

-- **ℹ️ Info Card Settings:** Configure the version checker, add a GitHub PAT, and toggle action buttons.
+- **ℹ️ Info Card Settings:** Configure the version checker, add a github token, and toggle action buttons.

 - **📖 Readme Viewer Settings:** Set default state (expanded/collapsed), max height, borderless style, and cache durations.